A weak Ly$\alpha$ halo for an extremely bright Little Red Dot: Indications of enshrouded SMBH growth: Data

-The astrometric corrections and the effective PSF of the MUSE datacube are derived using the \jwst{} F070W image as a reference.
-This broad-band filter includes the wavelength of \lya{} at $z = 4.464$.
-First, we use the \textsc{imphot} package\footnote{\url{https://github.com/musevlt/imphot}} to reproject the F070W image onto the same RA-DEC grid as the MUSE datacube.
-Next, we generate a pseudo broad-band image by convolving the MUSE datacube with the \jwst{} F070W filter’s transmission cube and align it to the \jwst{} counterpart using \textsc{imphot}.
-This process yields small astrometric corrections of $\Delta({\rm RA},{\rm DEC}) = (-0.01656\arcsec, -0.00346\arcsec)$ and an effective PSF FWHM of $0.7396\arcsec$, assuming a Moffat profile with index $\beta = 2.5$.
-For this, we assume that the effective PSF FWHM of the F070W image is significantly smaller than that of MUSE.
+The astrometric corrections and the effective PSF of the MUSE datacube were derived using the \jwst{} F070W image as a reference.
+This broadband filter includes the wavelength of \lya{} at $z = 4.464$.
+First, we used the \textsc{imphot} package\footnote{\url{https://github.com/musevlt/imphot}} to reproject the F070W image onto the same RA-DEC grid as the MUSE datacube.
+Next, we generated a pseudo-broadband image by convolving the MUSE datacube with the \jwst{} F070W filter’s transmission cube and aligned it to the \jwst{} counterpart using \textsc{imphot}.
+This process yielded small astrometric corrections of $\Delta({\rm RA},{\rm DEC}) = (-0.01656\arcsec, -0.00346\arcsec)$ and an effective PSF FWHM of $0.7396\arcsec$, assuming a Moffat profile with index $\beta = 2.5$.
+For this, we assumed that the effective PSF FWHM of the F070W image is significantly smaller than that of MUSE.
 The spectral resolution at the \lya{} wavelength of \monster{} is $R\approx2700$ \citep{Bacon2017}.

-When analyzing the Ly$\alpha$ emission from galaxies in the large scale environment of \monster{}, we also make use of deep public MUSE data from \cite{richard2021} which covers a $2.3\times2.3'$ region in the A2744 field centered on the most massive core of the cluster.
+When analyzing the Ly$\alpha$ emission from galaxies in the large scale environment of \monster{}, we also make use of deep public MUSE data from \cite{richard2021} which covers a $2.3\times2.3'$ region in the A2744 field centered on the most massive core of the cluster, with no overlap with our main cube.
 As the \jwst{} coverage is virtually identical, these data serve to increase the statistics.